 At Whitsunday Anglican School we believe in unlocking our students’ full potential so they can achieve the best possible academic outcomes.

-It is for this reason that Whitsunday Anglican School’s Year 10 students will make an early transition to the new Queensland Certificate of Education (QCE) system by commencing Year 11 in Term 4 this year.
+It is for this reason that Whitsunday Anglican School’s Year 10 students are makig an early transition to the new Queensland Certificate of Education (QCE) system by commencing Year 11 in Term 4 of 2018 and 2019.